 This year we will once again participate in the AUA Urology Match.
 Candidates should contact the AUA Office of Education and obtain an AUA Match Number.
 Candidates must also register and apply via ERAS

-Applications will be reviewed beginning in September 2021 and email letters of invitation to interview here will be sent out in early October 2021 – based on Society of Academic Urologists (SAU) guideline/timelines.
+Applications will be reviewed beginning in late September 2021 and email letters of invitation to interview here will be sent out on October 22, 2021 – based on Society of Academic Urologists (SAU) guideline/timelines.
 Our 2021 interview dates will be 11/9/21; 11/17/21; 12/2/21.
 Interview day details can be found here.
-Match day will be in January 2022 (see AUA/SAU websites for exact date).
+Match day will be in late January 2022 (see AUA/SAU websites for exact date).

 Applicants must have the following, submitted via the AUA match website: